 "Do you love me?" he whispered into my ear.

 "As much as is possible," I said.

 "Okay," he said, "okay."
 We sat facing Bernie.
 He leaned in again.
 "Do you love your college boy?
-Do you know that he said he loves you?
+Do you know he said he loves you?
 I told you that, right?
 That's how the message ended, he said he loves you."
 His hiccups popped hot and gastric in my ear.

 "I don't love him," I said.

-"Do you know that I would never betray you?" he asked.
+"Do you know I would never betray you?" he asked.
 "Do you know that?
 I wouldn't.
 Not ever.
 But Bernie would."
 His lips tickled my cartilage.
 "Bernie definitely would.
-I said that we should talk to you together, but then he said he couldn't.
+I said we should talk to you together, but then he said he couldn't.
 So do you know what our plan was?
 Our plan was for him to pretend he was asleep.
 To lay there and make like he was sleeping so he could listen in."
-He was speaking oh so quietly, so that Bernie would not hear.
+He was speaking oh so quietly, so Bernie would not hear.

 I felt heat in cheeks again and heat in my stomach.

 "Right now he's faking," whispered Greg.
 "He has betrayed your trust."